cpchalk/gpcheckx/README.md

 ./bin/gpcheckx  -diagonals -notbigger -diff2name diaggood -v h93

-* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the lenth of the word differences that they are a diagonal of will be selected.
+* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected.